via Homebrew

-Customization options include command-line arguments to control text styling, disable specific information lines, ignore certain files and directories, and output data in multiple formats including JSON and YAML.
-The tool runs on Linux, macOS, and Windows platforms, making it accessible across different development environments for developers who need quick repository insights.
+Onefetch provides extensive customization options through command-line arguments, allowing users to modify text styling, disable specific information lines, ignore certain files and directories, and output data in multiple formats including JSON and YAML.
+The tool focuses on performance and works across Linux, macOS, and Windows platforms.

 # via Homebrew